florian-beetz/bachelor-thesis/thesis.md

 }
 ```

-This module does not export or open any packages, but only provide an
+This module does not export or open any packages, but only provides an
 implementation of the `FileSystemProvider` service.
-This can be done, because the actual implementation does not matter for the
+This can be done because the actual implementation does not matter for the
 consumer, so the concrete class that implements the service must not even be
 known to clients.
 [@lst:service-usage] shows how the `FileSystemProvider` services are loaded at